leadingsystems/lsjs/README.md

-Just like the path to an app can be specified as a GET parameter when referencing binder.php, using the GET parameter `pathToAppCustomization` the location of customized versions of the app modules can specified.
+Just like the path to an app can be specified as a GET parameter when referencing binder.php, using the GET parameter `pathToAppCustomization` the location of customized versions of the app modules can be specified.

 The given customization path needs to point to a directory which contains the customized files in exactly the same structure as in the original app.